-2018 sees the return of a series of relaxed Sunday morning community strolls through these historic open spaces, led by Lord Mayor Martin Haese.
+2018 has seen a much welcome return to a series of relaxed Sunday morning community strolls through these historic open spaces, led by Lord Mayor of Adelaide, Martin Haese.

-All the rambles are free, but please click the individual dates above to register your attendance.
+All the rambles are free, but limited spaces are available so please click here to register your attendance.

 Did you know?